Marburg speech

 Conservative politician Franz von Papen called for an end of the government-inspired Nazi terror and "a return to freedom and dignity."
-However, Von Papen is best remembered for his role in bringing Hitler to power and later being Nazi Germany's ambassador in Vienna from 1934 to 1938 and in Ankara from 1939 to 1944.
+However, Von Papen is best remembered for his role in bringing Hitler to power and later being Nazi Germany's ambassador in Vienna from 1934 to 1938 and in Ankara (Turkey) from 1939 to 1944.

 The Marburg speech (Marburger Rede) was an address given by German Vice Chancellor Franz von Papen at the University of Marburg on 17 June 1934.

 It is said to be the last speech made publicly, and on a high level, in Germany against National Socialism.
-It was done in favour of the old nationalist-militarist clique that had run Germany in the Kaiser's time, who had helped Hitler to power as a prelude to their return, only to find themselves instead pushed aside by the New Order.
+It was done in favour of the old nationalist-militarist faction that had run Germany in the Kaiser's time, who had helped Hitler to power in 1932/1933 with the hope to sideline him, only to find themselves pushed aside by Hitler's Nazi regime.

 Papen, encouraged by President Paul von Hindenburg, spoke out publicly about the excesses of the Nazi regime, whose ascent to power, 17 months earlier when Adolf Hitler became chancellor of Germany, had been greatly assisted by him.
 In his speech, Papen called for an end to rule by terror and the clamouring for a "second revolution" by the Sturmabteilung (SA - the NSDAP's storm troopers), and the restoration of some measure of civil liberties.
 He also stated: "The government [must be] mindful of the old maxim 'only weaklings suffer no criticism'".

-The speech was drafted by one of Papen's close advisors, Edgar Julius Jung, with assistance from Papen's secretary Herbert von Bose and Erich Klausener.
-It was delivered in an auditorium in the "Alte Universität," one of the main buildings in the university, but there is no plaque or any other form of commemoration of the Papen speech which, while historically labelled as Germany's last public speech against National Socialism, does not contain the term "Nazi", which the Nazis considered to be a pejorative.
+The speech was drafted by one of Papen's close advisors, Edgar Julius Jung with assistance from Papen's secretary Herbert von Bose and Erich Klausener.
+Jung, v.
+Bose and Klausener were murdered two weeks later).

+It was delivered in an auditorium in the "Alte Universität," one of the main buildings in the university.